-Bypass Supplemental Braking Circuit
+Spartan Bypass Supplemental Braking Circuit - 1

-This circuit is in response to a members request on how to install an isolated brake light circuit for activating the toad supplemental braking circuit on his Spartan chassis coach.
+This modified circuit is in response to a request on how to install an isolated brake light circuit for activating the toad supplemental braking circuit on a Spartan chassis coach.
 Spartan uses the electrical output of the dual pneumatic brake light switches to operate the coil on the brake light relay.
-Spartan also uses the output of the engine brake circuit to power the same coil.
-The output of the brake light relay is the voltage to power the brake lights on the rear of the coach.
+Spartan also uses the output of the engine brake circuit to power the same brake light relay coil.
+The output of the brake light relay is used to power the brake lights on the rear of the coach.
 This is a dual input single output circuit.
 Either one (or both) input(s) will produce the same output.